 Taranaki Sheep Dog Trials – Exclusive to Country TV

-We are thrilled to announce that Country TV will bring the 2017 Taranaki Sheep Dog Trials to the big screen on Wednesday, 23 August at 7.30pm!
+We are thrilled to announce that Country TV will bring the 2017 Taranaki Sheep Dog Trials to the big screen in 5 Episodes from Wednesday, 23 August – 30 September at 7.30pm!

 The annual event will be held from 7-9 July with more than 100 competitors and 240 sheep dogs taking part to show off their skills at the Hawera Showgrounds.